 Backpacker Travel Insurance

 This policy can provide cover for up to 2 years away from home and allows one trip back to your country during the term of cover.
 This is ideal if you want to come back to your Home Country for Christmas or another family event.
 Also ideal if you are on a working visa to Australia or any other country.
-JS Travel Insurance provides cover for Residents of the United…
+This type of Travel Insurance is different from an

 This policy can provide cover for up to 2 years away from home and allows one trip back to your country during the term of cover.
 This is ideal if you want to come back to your Home Country for Christmas or another family event.
 Also ideal if you are on a working visa to Australia or any other country.